Learn How to Reconnect A Disconnected Mailbox in Exchange Server 2016

 This approach is based on merging the data of the existing mailbox with the disconnected mailbox.
 Mailbox Replication Service is used by New-MailboxRestoreRequest cmdlet for reconnecting the Disconnected Mailbox in Exchange Server 2016

 Now, for the creation of a mailbox reconnection request, the display name, mailbox GUID, or legacy distinguished name is mandatory to be displayed which has been deleted.
 For this, you need to use Get-MailboxStatistics cmdlet.

 Follow the commands which are described below:

-Users can use a third-party utility to recover disconnected mailboxes in Exchange Server.
-SysTools Exchange Recovery Tool is capable to restore the mailbox efficiently and effectively.
-It not only provides a user-friendly interface but also comes with a guide that helps the user to successfully restore the removed mailbox.
+Users can use Exchange Recovery software provided by SysTools to recover permanently deleted disconnected mailboxes from dismounted/offline Exchange database file efficiently and effectively without any loss of data.
+It not only provides a user-friendly interface but also comes with a guide that helps the user to successfully repair Exchange mailboxes.

 Key Features Of Professional Software